Lars Lokotsch: Career

-Born in Hennef, Lokotsch spent his early career in the German lower leagues, playing for FC Hennef 05, FV Bad Honnef, TuS 05 Oberpleis, Bonner SC, TV Herkenrath and SV Rödinghausen.
+Born in Bad Honnef, Lokotsch spent his early career in the German lower leagues, playing for FC Hennef 05, FV Bad Honnef, TuS 05 Oberpleis, Bonner SC, TV Herkenrath and SV Rödinghausen.

 In August 2020 he signed for Scottish club Livingston.
 He moved on loan to Raith Rovers in October 2020.

 He returned to Germany in January 2021, joining 3.
 Liga club FSV Zwickau.

+On 5 June 2023, Lokotsch agreed to join SC Verl for the 2023–24 season.

+On 18 June 2025, Lokotsch signed with Preußen Münster in 2.
+Bundesliga.